felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 .. rubric:: Description

-The dual PC algorithm (Giudice, Kuipers, and Moffa 2021) is a novel scheme to carry out the conditional independence tests within the PC algorithm for Gaussian data, by leveraging the inverse relationship between covariance and precision matrices.
+The dual PC algorithm is a novel scheme to carry out the conditional independence tests within the PC algorithm for Gaussian data, by leveraging the inverse relationship between covariance and precision matrices.
 The algorithm exploits block matrix inversions on the covariance and precision matrices to simultaneously perform tests on